VegaDeftwing/OpGuidesHugoSrc/content/_index.md

 # Copyright

 This guide links to and re-hosts a bunch of other content.
-If you don't want your content shown here please submit an issue on github or just poke me on Twitter.
+If you don't want your content shown here please submit an issue on GitHub or just poke me on Twitter.
 I have done my best to ask for permission where necessary when other resources are used.

 As for the license, everything on OpGuides **except**